Dealing With an Instagram IP Ban: How to Regain Access to Your Account

 What Is an IP Address?

 To understand Instagram IP bans, you first need to know what an IP address is .
-So, let’s start from there.
-An IP address is a unique identification code that identifies an internet-connected device, be it a smartphone, tablet, or PC.
+An IP address is a unique string of characters that identifies a device connected to the internet, be it a smartphone, tablet, PC, or any other device.

 Does Instagram Know Your IP?